 Select a date to see a list of times

 Strollers are allowed in the visitor center, but not in the theater or at the memorial.
 Strollers may be left by the entrance of the theater and picked up at the end of the program.
-Please keep in mind that this means you will have to hold your child for the duration of the program.

 There are several restrooms located throughout the visitor center, but there are no public restrooms on the USS Arizona Memorial.